pulkitgopalani/tf-loss-plateau/README.md

 # tf-loss-plateau

 Code for the paper "What Happens During the Loss Plateau?
-Understanding Abrupt Learning in Transformers" [arXiv: 2506.13688](https://arxiv.org/abs/2506.13688).
+Understanding Abrupt Learning in Transformers" (NeurIPS 2025) [arXiv: 2506.13688](https://arxiv.org/abs/2506.13688).

 ## Setup